Battle Formation (1996)

 The 1996 Battle Formation was the first Battle Formation event produced by New Japan Pro-Wrestling.
 The event was held on at the Tokyo Dome in Tokyo, Japan.
 It was a major success with a crowd of estimated 60,000 people and an approximate revenue of $5,700,000 from ticket sales.
 The event featured competitors from various promotions including Michinoku Pro Wrestling, New Japan Pro-Wrestling, Union of Wrestling Forces International, World Championship Wrestling and Wrestle Association R.

 Nine professional wrestling matches were contested at the event.
 The main event saw the culmination of the lengthy invasion angle between NJPW and UWFi as UWFi's Nobuhiko Takada lost the IWGP Heavyweight Championship to NJPW's Shinya Hashimoto.

 Another title change occurred at the event when The Great Sasuke defeated Jushin Liger to win the IWGP Junior Heavyweight Championship.
 The event featured many other major matches including an eight-man tag team match, in which NJPW representatives Osamu Nishimura, Riki Choshu, Satoshi Kojima and Takashi Iizuka defeated Heisei Ishingun (Akira Nogami, Akitoshi Saito, Michiyoshi Ohara and Shiro Koshinaka), a series of interpromotional matches between WCW wrestlers and NJPW faction Ookami Gundan members, and main event calibre matches pitting Tatsumi Fujinami against Genichiro Tenryu from WAR and The Great Muta against Jinsei Shinzaki from Michinoku Pro.

 Background

 An invasion angle occurred in late 1995, when Union of Wrestling Forces International (UWFi) proposed a co-promotional angle with New Japan Pro-Wrestling due to UWFi suffering financial losses at the time.
 A co-promotional event between the two promotions took place on October 9, where a series of matches took place between NJPW and UWFi.
 The event was headlined by an IWGP Heavyweight Championship match between IWGP's Keiji Muto and UWFi's Nobuhiko Takada.
 Muto retained the title via submission.
 A title rematch took place at Wrestling World, where Takada defeated Muto to win the title.
 At the same event, Shinya Hashimoto defeated Kazuo Yamazaki and then confronted Takada in the ring following his title win, setting up a match between Takada and Hashimoto for the title at Battle Formation.

+The event also marked a boiling point on the relationship between The Road Warriors and World Championship Wrestling.
+WCW management was irate that NJPW officials considered the Road Warriors a separate entity and not part of WCW stars that took part of the show.
+The situation soured ongoing contract negotiations between the Road Warriors and WCW, to the point that Eric Bischoff supposedly stalled on the deal, forcing Hawk and Animal to quit WCW after Slamboree on May 19.
+The Road Warriors would continue touring with NJPW until the end of 1996, before returning to the World Wrestling Federation in February 1997.